aws-powertools/powertools-lambda-typescript/docs/utilities/batch.md

 * **All records successfully processed**.
 We will return an empty list of item failures `{'batchItemFailures': []}`
 * **Partial success with some exceptions**.
 We will return a list of all item IDs/sequence numbers that failed processing
 * **All records failed to be processed**.
 We will raise `BatchProcessingError` exception with a list of all exceptions raised when processing.
-This exception can be bypassed if you set `throwOnFullBatchFailure` option to `false`
+This exception can be bypassed if you set `throwOnFullBatchFailure` option to `false`.

 The following sequence diagrams explain how each Batch processor behaves under different scenarios.